ghotiphud/rust-web-starter/README.md

 Open [http://localhost:3000](http://localhost:3000) (or `{docker ip}:3000` on windows) to view it in the browser.

+NOTE: If you're on windows you may get an error about bash/r, this has to do with line endings which can be fixed by `git config --global core.autocrlf false` then cloning again which will clone with unix line endings...
+Not sure if this is the best answer.

 The page will reload if you make edits in the `/web` folder.

 The api server will restart if you make edits in the `/api_server` folder.